codingwithmanny/Swift-AS3-control-flow/README.md

 # Swift Assignment 3 - Control Flow

+ Assignment 3

- Create a for loop which print numbers from 1 to 100 if a number is divisible by 3 output "Fizz" instead of the number if a number is divisible by 5 output "Buzz" instead of the number if a number is divisible by 3 and 5 output "FizzBuzz" instead of the number
+ Create a for loop which print numbers from 1 to 100 if a number is divisible by 3 print "Fizz" instead of the number if a number is divisible by 5 print "Buzz" instead of the number if a number is divisible by 3 and 5 print "FizzBuzz" instead of the number

+ BONUS

+ Output "Prime" if the number is a prime number

 ## Requirements